196th Attack Squadron: California Air National Guard

-The wartime 411th Fighter Squadron was allotted to the California Air National Guard, on 24 May 1946 and redesignated as the 196th Fighter Squadron.
+The 411th Squadron was allotted to the National Guard on 24 May 1946 and redesignated the 196th Fighter Squadron.
 It was organized at Norton Air Force Base, California, on 12 September 1946 and federally recognized on 9 November 1946.
-The squadron was equipped with P-51D Mustangs and assigned to the 146th Fighter Group, at Van Nuys Airport by the National Guard Bureau.
+The squadron was equipped with P-51D Mustangs and assigned to the 146th Fighter Group, at Van Nuys Airport.

 The squadron trained for tactical fighter missions and air-to-air combat under the supervision of Fourth Air Force.
 In June 1948, the unit received 25 F-80C Shooting Star aircraft.
 The 196th was one of the first Air National Guard units to receive these new jets.

 Combat in Korean War

 The 196th was federalized on 10 October 1950 due to the Korean War.
-It was briefly assigned to the Fourth Air Force, which moved the squadron to George AFB, California, and assigned it to the 116th Fighter Group On 11 November, the 196th squadron and 116th were redesignated fighter-bomber units and became part of Tactical Air Command.
+It was briefly assigned to the Fourth Air Force, which moved the squadron to George Air Force Base, California, and assigned it to the 116th Fighter Group On 11 November, the 196th squadron and 116th were redesignated fighter-bomber units and became part of Tactical Air Command.
 The group's other operational squadrons were the 128th Fighter Squadron of the Georgia Air National Guard and the 159th Fighter Squadron of the Florida Air National Guard.

 At George the three fighter squadrons were equipped with Lockheed F-80Cs and began operational training.
-After losing many of their F-80 pilots who were assigned to Far East Air Force (FEAF) as replacements, all three squadrons were forced to transfer pilots among themselves to maintain a balance of qualified pilots in each unit.
+After losing many of their F-80 pilots who were assigned to Far East Air Forces (FEAF) as replacements, all three squadrons were forced to transfer pilots among themselves to maintain a balance of qualified pilots in each unit.
 As a result, they lost their character as squadrons of the Georgia, Florida and California ANGs.
 In April 1951 the 116th Fighter-Bomber Group (116 FBG) began receiving brand new F-84E Thunderjets directly from Republic Aviation.
-On 14 May the 116th Fighter-Bomber Wing (116 FBW) received a Warning Order for an impending transfer, and they expected to be transferred to Europe.
+On 14 May the 116th Fighter-Bomber Wing (116 FBW) (Note: Under the Hobson Plan the 116th Wing included the 116th Air Base Group, 116th Maintenance and Supply Group, and 116th Medical Group in addition to the 116 Fighter-Bomber Group, which was its operational element.) received a Warning Order for an impending transfer, and they expected to be transferred to Europe.
 With a Readiness Date of 25 June, the 116 FBW was ready to move, and by 1 July it had sent its seventy-five F-84Es to the New York Port of Embarkation for shipment to France.
 However, two days later the wing received orders transferring them to Japan.
-Fifty-four F-84Es had to be obtained from Bergstrom AFB, Texas, and Langley AFB, Virginia, as partial replacements for the Thunderjets sent east.
+Fifty-four F-84Es had to be obtained from Bergstrom AFB, Texas, and Langley Air Force Base, Virginia, as partial replacements for the Thunderjets sent east.